-- curplot_point_month.py Generates a time series of current speed and direction for the selected year, and also for selected months.
-You will be prompted for new months, until you enter return.
-To save the files, click on the disc icon. - currents_region_day.py Generates a plot of daily mean current speed (and direction if the region is small enough 4° x 4° or less) for the selected region, year, month and day.
-To save the file, click on the disc icon. - currents_region_month.py Generates a plot of monthly mean current speed (and direction if the region is small enough 4° x 4° or less) and standard deviation for the selected region, year and month.
-To save the files, click on the disc icon. - currents_region_monthly.py Generates a plot of monthly mean (across all years) current speed (and direction if the region is small enough 4° x 4° or less) and standard deviation for the selected region and month.
+- currents\region\day.py Generates a plot of daily mean current speed (and direction if the region is small enough 4° x 4° or less) for the selected region, year, month and day.
+To save the file, click on the disc icon. - currents\region\month.py Generates a plot of monthly mean current speed (and direction if the region is small enough - 4° x 4° or less) and standard deviation for the selected region, year and month.
+To save the files, click on the disc icon. - currents\region\monthly.py Generates a plot of monthly mean (across all years) current speed (and direction if the region is small enough 4° x 4° or less) and standard deviation for the selected region and month.
 To save the files, click on the disc icon.

-5) Analysis of Sea Level Data
+4) Analysis of Sea Level Data